 Open Mic Nights in Munich

-I run the Welt Bühne open mic night twice a month in Munich, but there are a lot of other open mic nights in town.
+I used to run the Welt Bühne open mic night twice a month in Munich at the Eine Welt Haus, now that it's gone there are a lot of other open mic nights in town.
 Here is a little guide to all of them.
 Some are weekly, some only once or twice a month.
 For some of them you can just show up and perform, others require you to sign up in advance.
 Check the descriptions and links for details, and let me know if I'm missing anything.
 You might even see me guest hosting every once in a while.
 I've added a little review for the nights I've been to.
 They are all different, and all worth going to check out.

 The International Songwriters Evening at Heppel & Ettlich takes place on the first and third Monday of each month.
 The show starts at 8, doors open at 7 and if you'd like to perform you should be there as early as possible, ideally right at 7, since there are often more performers than time allows.
 There is a piano on the stage you can use, bring your own guitar or other instrument.
 Several microphones available.
 It's in a theater so there is a quiet and attentive audience.
 This is the longest running open mic in Munich and one of the best.
 Mostly singer/songwriter type stuff, everyone from beginners to experts.